satyakig/SENG550-M/lab2/README.md

    - The results for each question is in their respective folder in the `results.txt` file

-2. There is a `input` folder that contains all the files used for this assignment.

-3. There is a `run.bash` script that can be executed to setup hadoop and the hdfs for this assignment and compute the results for **ALL** questions in this assignment.
+2. There is a `run.bash` script that can be executed to setup hadoop and the hdfs for this assignment and compute the results for **ALL** questions in this assignment.

    - Please copy the whole whole `lab2` folder onto master node and then you can just run the bash script